venkat-ranganathan/projects/index.md

 buttons as input, LCD display as output, and piezo (speaker) as output.
 Created functions to self-correct movement to stay on grid by using current state of light sensors and adjusting left/right motor power using PWM; 360-spin when mine found, play music when mine found, separately handle three/four-way intersections and corners.
 Worked with teammate.
 Used AVR-GCC to compile C code.
+Worked with a teammate

 <iframe width="560" height="315" src="https://www.youtube.com/embed/QYsK_otjukI" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>